-An option is available to any MMA graduate with a B.S. who intends to pursue the M.S. degree at Loeb-Sullivan School.
+The 4+1 Alumni Advantage Program is available to any MMA graduate with a B.S. who intends to pursue either M.S. degree program at Loeb-Sullivan School.
 Whether you are just graduating as an underclassman or are coming back after years in the workforce, you can attend the MMA graduate degree program at the prevailing undergraduate tuition level.
 Please contact the graduate school at 207 326 2212 or info.ls@mma.edu for more information.
-Details at our web site: http://ibl.mainemaritime.edu/new/four-plus-one.php.
+Details at our web site: Loeb-Sullivan School